mdsdanny/SeleniumOO/README.md

 }
 ```
 The SOOFactory.initializeFW() takes three paramenters:
-1.  **resourceName** - *resourceName* - That is the name of the properties file you wish to include on your tests.
+1.  **resourceName** - That is the name of the properties file you wish to include on your tests.
 As example.
 I wrote config.properties under the test/resources folder.
-2.  **browserTypeKey** - *browserTypeKey* - Is the key of the properties file were you specified the browser type.
+2.  **browserTypeKey** - Is the key of the properties file were you specified the browser type.
 In this case. browserType=firefox or browserType=chrome or browserType=ie
-3.  **driverKey** - *driverKey* - Is the key of the properties file were you specified the path of the driver to use.
+3.  **driverKey** - Is the key of the properties file were you specified the path of the driver to use.
 In this case. driverLocation = /home/daniela/Desktop/geckodriver

 You must implement the call to **SOOFactory.initializeFW()** at the start of your suite.
 This way I just mentioned, is my suggestion.
 You can call this method with no params(if you dont want to used a properties file), so no property file will we set and firefox as default browser.